willstepp/writings/hunger/hunger-notes.md

 Nobody knows.
 It is a mystery.
 One day I will know.
 Will you?
-Yes.
+Yes, father.
 And you think it will be better to know?
 Of course.
-Don't you, father?
+I myself prefer the mystery.
+Why?
 Some see the purpose of the mystery as a puzzle to be solved or an obstacle to be overcome.
-Some believe that once all the mysteries in the world are known they will be happier because then they will have a perfect knowledge of their surroundings.
+Some believe that once all the mysteries in nature are known we will be happier because then we will have a perfect understanding of our surroundings.
-With such knowledge we will never lack for food and water, they argue.
-With such knowledge we will live forever.
+With such knowledge we will never again lack for food and water, they argue.
+With such knowledge we may live forever.
 But the hidden desire in such hearts is domination, the will to conquer and control.
-Such a path will not bring true happiness because they will starve for lack of nourishment of another kind.
-Knowledge cannot provide them with this nourishment.
-It cannot provide them what they truly hunger for.
+Such a path will not bring true happiness because we will starve for lack of nourishment of another kind, and knowledge can never provide this nourishment.
+It cannot provide that which we truly hunger for.
-And what do people truly hunger for?
-But he would not say.
+What is this nourishment?
+Tell me, father.
+But the old man would not say anything more.
+He took his son into his lap and in silence they admired those ancient, twisted limbs which reached into the reddening sky until they heard the clanging of the pots which meant it was suppertime and they headed home together, hand in hand.

 You have to resist the desire to put a point on themes, pull back on those aspects of the story.
 Let it be pure